DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 - Daily auction NFTs purchased with ETH to give the buyer governance rights in the DAO
 - Bonds purchased at discounted prices with ETH
 - Fees from ownership of the MINT-ETH liquidity pool
-- Yield from treasury investment in safe protocols like Rocket Pool's rETH or AAVE
+- Yield from treasury investment in safe defi protocols like Rocket Pool's rETH or AAVE

 ## When are MINTs minted?
 MINT is minted when: